Thick Soergel calculus in type A: Expression graphs and the idempotent

+\begin{proof} See \cite[\S 2, Corollary 8]{ManSch}.
+In fact, the disjoint squares and Zamolodchikov cycles in $\Gamma_w$ essentially give rise to the two different kinds of edges in the next higher Bruhat order. \end{proof}

-Now we see how to combine the theory of expression graphs with morphisms in $\mB_{\BS}$.
+Now we see how to combine the theory of expression graphs with morphisms in $\DC$.

-\begin{defn} To a vertex $x \in \tilde{\Gamma_w}$ we may associate an object $B_x \in \mB_{\BS}$, which is simply $B_{i_1} \ot \ldots \ot B_{i_d}$ when $x=s_{\ii}$.
-To a path $x \fancyto y$ in $\tilde{\Gamma_w}$ we may associate a morphism $B_x \to B_y$, by assigning the 4-valent vertex to a distant edge, and the 6-valent vertex to an adjacent edge.
+\begin{defn} To a vertex $\xb \in \tilde{\Gamma_w}$ we may associate an object $B_\xb \in \DC$, which is simply the sequence of indices corresponding to $\xb$.
+(Although $B_{\xb}$ looks more like an object in $\BSBim$, we felt this made it easier to distinguish between the vertex in $\tilde{\Gamma}$ and the corresponding object in $\DC$.)
+To a path $\xb \fancyto \yb$ in $\tilde{\Gamma_w}$ we may associate a morphism $B_\xb \to B_\yb$ in $\DC$, by assigning the 4-valent vertex to a distant edge, and the 6-valent vertex to an adjacent edge.
 We call this the \emph{path morphism} associated to the path.
-To a length $0$ path at vertex $x$ we associate the identity morphism of $B_x$.
-Note that the reversing the direction of a path will corresponding to placing the path morphism upside-down. \end{defn}
+To a length $0$ path at vertex $B_\xb$ we associate the identity morphism of $B_\xb$.
+Note that reversing the direction of a path will corresponding to placing the path morphism upside-down. \end{defn}